mathebuddy/mathebuddy-simulator/README.md

 > WARNING: Never _(speak "N E V E R ! ! ! ! ! ! ")_ clone to iCloud/GoogleDrive/OneDrive/NextCloud/Sciebo/...!

+> TIP: use _GitHub Desktop_ to clone the repositories (refer to the end of this document).

 # Usage

 Change to directory `mathebuddy-simulator`